Willson Contreras Player Props: Cardinals vs. Marlins

 Willson Contreras At The Plate

-- He has hit a home run in six games this year (8.2%), homering in 2.7% of his trips to the plate.
+- He has homered in seven games this year (9.5%), leaving the park in 3% of his chances at the plate.

-- In 21 games this year (28.8%), Contreras has picked up an RBI, and in five of those games (6.8%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Contreras has had at least one RBI in 29.7% of his games this year (22 of 74), with more than one RBI five times (6.8%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.